asqbtcupid/unreal.lua/readme.md

 5. Edit TableUtil.cpp and Luautils.cpp to include your project header file.

+6.put lua file into projectname/LuaSource folder.At least need one file name main.lua.

 ## Communication between C++ and Lua:
 Checkout branch demo_firstperson or demo_shootergame, there are some example.